Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you’re from Tokyo or Abu Dhabi, two of the safest cities in the world, you might feel unsafe in some parts of Paris.
 But if you're from a megacity with a high crime rate, you might consider Paris a haven of serenity.

-Let me put it this way: to me, the USA can be a scary place.
+It's all relative: to me, the USA can be a scary place.
 People can buy guns over the counter and CARRY them!
-There are many murders, and mass shooting are all too common.
+There are many murders, and mass shootings are all too common.
 I perceive certain cities in the US as quite dangerous.
 Yet if you live there, you may scratch your head and wonder why I would worry.

 So let’s take a look at the reality on the ground.
-I won't try to whitewash it: Paris isn't dangerous for tourists, nor is the French capital a perfectly safe place where you can flash your cash and be otherwise carefree.
+I won't try to whitewash it: Paris isn't dangerous for tourists, but neither is the French capital a perfectly safe place where you can flash your cash without concern.

 You just have to be aware of two things.